 Reducing food waste through better temperature control and monitoring.

 Realtime tracking systems have become essential to monitor location, temperature and humidity throughout transit.
-The hardware segment (sensores, registradores de datos) dominated the cold chain tracking market in 2022 con un 76.4 % compartir.
+El segmento de hardware (sensores, registradores de datos) dominated the cold chain tracking market in 2022 con un 76.4 % compartir.
 Por 2025, 74 % Se espera que los datos logísticos estén estandarizados., permitiendo una integración perfecta entre las cadenas de suministro.

 4. Modernización de la infraestructura